Skip to main content

 Crystal River Scalloping

-A picture of Crystal River Fishing Charters Updated 2023 Guide To Florida Scalloping
+A picture of Crystal River Florida Fishing Adventures Updated 2024 Guide To Florida Scalloping

 The scalloping season dates by county are as follows:

-A picture of Crystal River Fishing Charters Updated 2023 Guide To Florida Scalloping
+A picture of Crystal River Florida Fishing Adventures Updated 2024 Guide To Florida Scalloping

 Closed Harvest Areas

 The FWC has closed harvest areas labeled “study areas” where Bay Scallop populations are considered to be in a fragile state and are monitored.
-These are:
+These waters need a break to let the scallop populations do their thing and rebuild.
+These areas are:

 • Pensacola Bay (Santa Rosa and Escambia Counties)